What Is a Chart of Accounts & a Sample Numbering System

 Other Expenses | 7000–7999 |

 Within each range are sub-categories for each account.
-For example, the expense of office supplies might be assigned the code 5600, or a credit card liability the code 2200.
+For example, the office supplies expense might be assigned the code 5600 or a credit card liability the code 2200.

 Adding Department or Location Codes